 Scheduling Coordinators must calculate their Reference Level Change Requests amounts consistent with the methodology used to calculate the Proxy Cost-based Default Start-Up Bid and Default Minimum Load Bid, and the Variable Cost-based Default Energy Bid.
 All Reference Level Change Requests must be based on the Scheduling Coordinator’s reasonable expectation that its daily actual fuel costs or fuel-equivalent costs for a given Trading Day will exceed the costs used by the CAISO to calculate the resource’s Reference Levels, and must reflect reasonable and prudent procurement practices.
 All Reference Level Change Requests must be calculated using actual or expected fuel costs or fuel-equivalent costs supported by Documentation of Contemporaneously Available Information.

+30.11.2.3 Energy Bids above the Soft Energy Bid Cap

+A Scheduling Coordinator whose Default Energy Bid does not exceed the Soft Energy Bid Cap and intends to submit an Energy Bid that exceeds the Soft Energy Bid Cap must submit a Reference Level Change Request.
+The CAISO will further verify Energy Bids in excess of the Soft Energy Bid Cap pursuant to the applicable rules in Section 30.7.

 * * * * *

 30.12 After-CAISO Market Process Cost Recovery